Nurse charged with sexually abusing incapacitated woman refuses HIV test

 Prosecutors requested on Feb.
 4 that Sutherland, 36, take an HIV test, and he objected to the request on Feb.
 26, according to Maricopa court documents.

-Court Commissioner Roger Hartsell, who had already ordered Sutherland to take the test, rejected Sutherland's refusal on Tuesday, The Associated Press reported.
+Court Commissioner Roger Hartsell, who had ordered Sutherland to take the test, rejected his request to reconsider the requirement, a spokesman for the Superior Court of Arizona told NBC News.

 Sutherland has pleaded not guilty.
 His lawyer did not immediately respond to a request for comment Wednesday.